Plant litter: Characteristics and variability

 Latitude also has a strong effect on litterfall rates and thickness.
 Specifically, litterfall declines with increasing latitude.
 In tropical rainforests, there is a thin litter layer due to the rapid decomposition, while in boreal forests, the rate of decomposition is slower and leads to the accumulation of a thick litter layer, also known as a mor.
 Net primary production works inversely to this trend, suggesting that the accumulation of organic matter is mainly a result of decomposition rate.

 Surface detritus facilitates the capture and infiltration of rainwater into lower soil layers.
 The surface detritus also protects soil from excess drying and warming.
 Soil litter protects soil aggregates from raindrop impact, preventing the release of clay and silt particles from plugging soil pores.
 Releasing clay and silt particles reduces the capacity for soil to absorb water and increases cross surface flow, accelerating soil erosion.
 In addition soil litter reduces wind erosion by preventing soil from losing moisture and providing cover preventing soil transportation.

 Organic matter accumulation also helps protect soils from wildfire damage.
 Soil litter can be completely removed depending on intensity and severity of wildfires and season.
 Regions with high frequency wildfires have reduced vegetation density and reduced soil litter accumulation.
 Climate also influences the depth of plant litter.
 Typically humid tropical and sub-tropical climates have reduced organic matter layers and horizons due to year-round decomposition and high vegetation density and growth.
-In temperate and cold climates, litter tends to accumulate and decompose slower due to a shorter growing season as decomposers work faster in environments with a stable temperature(citation needed).
+In temperate and cold climates, litter tends to accumulate and decompose slower due to a shorter growing season as decomposers work faster in environments with a stable temperature.